How X-Elio completed Japan’s largest solar sale – and what it says about the sector’s evolution

 Managing Director, Risk Solutions Group, EMEA

-Managing Director, Head of EMEA Energy and Infrastructure
+Managing Director, Co-Head of Greentech Industrials and Infrastructure in EMEA

 This content has been prepared by Nomura solely for information purposes, and is not an offer to buy or sell or provide (as the case may be) or a solicitation of an offer to buy or sell or enter into any agreement with respect to any security, product, service (including but not limited to investment advisory services) or investment.
 The opinions expressed in the content do not constitute investment advice and independent advice should be sought where appropriate.The content contains general information only and does not take into account the individual objectives, financial situation or needs of a person.
 All information, opinions and estimates expressed in the content are current as of the date of publication, are subject to change without notice, and may become outdated over time.
 To the extent that any materials or investment services on or referred to in the content are construed to be regulated activities under the local laws of any jurisdiction and are made available to persons resident in such jurisdiction, they shall only be made available through appropriately licenced Nomura entities in that jurisdiction or otherwise through Nomura entities that are exempt from applicable licensing and regulatory requirements in that jurisdiction.
 For more information please go to https://www.nomuraholdings.com/policy/terms.html.